mbrodt/signifly-foosball/README.md

 - Deploy to Netlify
 - Clear data / refresh tournament

-Assumptions/Limitations:
+## Assumptions/Limitations:

-There can only be 1 active tournament
+- There can only be 1 active tournament
-Every team is part of the active tournament
+- Every team is part of the active tournament
-Each team has 2 players
+- Each team has 2 players
-Everyone can edit the scores
+- Everyone can edit the scores
+- A game is considered won if one of the teams has 10 goals

 ## Build Setup